ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 The crossbow requires a pint of the blood of an unbaptised child after each midwinter.

+## Ring of Warning

+This brass earring has a small pendant bell that weighs 1/2 oz.
+While it is worn, it will ring faintly when they are in danger, so long as they Break 100 on percentile dice, and add their PC to the result.

+In addition, when Unengaged Initiative is rolled, they roll twice, choosing the result they prefer.

+## Fan Brooch

+This dull bronze brooch is in the shape of a fan with its pleats picked out in blue and aquamarine enamel and weighs 4 oz.
+For it's magic to be effective it must be worn as a cloak bin below their primary shoulder.

+It is a magical storage device for four fans.
+The bearer may choose a fan and Prepare it from the brooch as a Free Act.
+One Pulse after a fan is dropped, it mysteriously returns to the brooch.

+## The Black Fan of Forbidding

+This pleated fan has black, pointed spines that are 31 cms long, linked to 11 onyx panels and weighs 1 lb 1 oz.

+It may be wielded as a small round shield with no penalty to MD, and, as a Reflex Action, it may be used to magically rebuff a creature no larger than 2 hexes if it attempts to Close, unless it successfully Resists versus Backfire.

+Once used, this ability cools down for 4 Pulses.

+## Moonlace

+This pleated fan has spines of black bronze that are 29 cms long, linked to 17 panels made from fine lace of silvergreen silk spun from the cocoons of lunar moths, and weighs 7 oz.

+It may be wieled as a buckler, and, as a Free Act, it will suddenly brighten and force any opponents in the wielders front hexes to Resist versus Backfire or be Dazed until they take a Pass Action to recover.

+Once used, this ability cools down for 4 Pulses.

+## Brandestick

+This slender walking stick is made from aromatic cedar and is 91 cms long.
+It has a bronze ferrule weighing 1 oz and the entire object weighs 7 oz.

+The stick allows for a less fatiguing gait, so that a bearer addresses the next entry above their PS category on the Encumbrance Table.
+So, a bearer who has a PS of 10 would consult the entry for PS: 13 - 17, not
+PS: 9 - 12.

+In addition, whenever they are required to make an AG check, and so long as they are using the stick at the time, they may add 1/2 (truncating fractions) their MD to the chance.

+If the bearer cries out the command word 'Huzzah!', in a flash of green light, the handle curves around their hand forming a knuckleguard and emerald quillons above the hand, while the ferrule transforms into a 24 cm long needle.
+This stilleto-like blade holds an edge extremely well and is much tougher than steel.

+It is Ranked as an estoc, but has a PS requirement of 7, since it is so light.
+It is a finesse weapon, and inflicts extra damage for every 5 points of MD greater than 17.
+The weapon does not allow increased damage because of excess PS.

+It has a base Strike Chance of 53% and base A Class damage of D10! + 6.
+For every prime Rank in estoc, the penetration value of the weapon is increased by 1, in addition to any other benefits.
+Penetration increases on Rank 2, 3, 5 and 7.
+Damage increases on Rank
+4 and 8.

+It may receive any weapon spell except Weapon of Flames or Rune Weapon.

+## Black Medallion of the Tail Eating Worm

+This circular medallion is made from a heavy white metal, with the figure of a tail-eating worm carved into its rim.
+The centre of the disc is enamelled black, with five spiraling silver lines circling into the centre.
+It has a 36 inch long platinum chain made of four strands of intertwined oval links.
+It weighs 19 oz.

+## Minotaur Mummies [× 5]

+These minotaurs are zombies that have been preserved by an experimental mummification process which has left them more resilient and coordinated than standard zombies.
+They're just over 7 feet tall and recollect something of their lives, including their weapon skill, although they are considered non-sentient.

+PS: 35 MD: 17 AG: 16 MA: None  EN: 22 FT: 39
+WP: 16 PC: 16 PB:  7 TMR 8  NA: 3 (+6 chainmail) = 9 DP

+Great Axe
+: BC: 65%, [2D10!], Melee, Rank 5

+Horn
+: BC: 40%, [D10 + 3], Melee, Rank 3

+Unarmed
+:  BC:  32%, [D10 - 1], Melee & Close, Rank 5

+In melee, they can deliver a horn attack without penalty (but not against shorter opponents like dwarves or hobbits).

 # Abilities

 ## Ancestral Spirits